 - Does the provider need to offer team-based infrastructure, role-based capabilities, management and auditing?

 - The simpler the interface and fewer the options, the easier the management can be.
-This, however, depends on your requirements.
+This, however, depends on business requirements.
 Complexity is the enemy of simplicity and uptime.

-For most, the answer usually comes down to billing period (months verses seconds or minutes) and resiliency (high availability and redundancy versus single instance servers with no disaster recovery infrastructure.
+For most, the answer usually comes down to billing period (months versus seconds or minutes) and resiliency (high availability and redundancy versus single instance servers with no disaster recovery infrastructure.